feedthebeat90/topos-challenge/README.md

 - Some data Cells from the "Header Row" Span Multiple Subcolumns

-To solve the additional requirement I coded the following function:
+To solve the additional requirement I coded the following function (also in "wikitablescrape.py"):

 #### def first_row_check(header):